2025 Smith Mountain Lake Charity Home Tour: Insider’s Guide

 From waterfront condos and townhomes to cozy cabins and large family houses, the options are plentiful—but they book quickly for tour weekend.

-These driving directions begin at Hales Ford Bridge on Virginia Route 122 (Booker T. Washington Highway).
-The numbered homes below correspond to the map on page 54, but visitors may start at any location and tour the homes in any order.
+Visitors may start the tour at any location and tour the homes in any order.
 Look for orange and black signs in the neighborhoods of tour homes, along with volunteers in orange vests directing traffic and assisting with parking.
-While none of the homes are handicap accessible, each will have a designated drop-off location near the driveway for guests with limited mobility.

 Bedford County